dib-lab/2020-paper-sourmash-gather/manuscript.md

-In the sourmash software package, we provide a mature and optimized implementation that implements all of the operations above.  sourmash performs well in practice and supports a wide variety of use cases (see performance in appendix, docs and tutorials at sourmash.rtfd.io, and installation instructions for pip and conda).
+In the sourmash software package, we provide a mature and optimized implementation that implements all of the operations above.  sourmash performs well in practice and supports a wide variety of use cases (CTB: see performance in appendix, docs and tutorials at sourmash.rtfd.io, and installation instructions for pip and conda).
 The sourmash project also provides large scale databases for NCBI and GTDB taxonomies.

 ## Limitations of our approach

-(For _Scaled MinHash_, `gather`, and taxonomy.
-Move where?
-Conclusions?)
+CTB: write/clean up the below.

 `gather` as implemented in `sourmash` has the same limitations as _Scaled MinHash_ sketches, including reduced sensitivity to small